lllyasviel/Paints-UNDO/README.md

     one_click_install.bat
     run_gradio.bat

-(The first time you run_gradio.bat, you will be prompted to enter your name [you can leave it blank if you wish].
-If you decide you want to change it you can open the greetings.json in the utils folder to update it with a different name or tag)

 (If you do not know how to use these commands, you can paste those commands to ChatGPT and ask ChatGPT to explain and give more detailed instructions.)

 The inference is tested with 24GB VRAM on Nvidia 4090 and 3090TI.
 It may also work with 16GB VRAM, but does not work with 8GB.
 My estimation is that, under extreme optimization (including weight offloading and sliced attention), the theoretical minimal VRAM requirement is about 10~12.5 GB.